Koushik2824/PathVisualizer/README.md

 Deployed on netlify
-Open [Koushik2824.netlify.app](https://master--bucolic-choux-5b35f8.netlify.app)  to view it in browser
+Open [Koushik2824.netlify.app](https://master--bucolic-choux-5b35f8.netlify.app)  to view it in browser Here I have used react class components to create all the components.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).